Duet Mania

-Duet Mania (Дует Мания) is a Bulgarian pop duet formed in Sofia, Bulgaria in 1999 and consisting of two sisters: Daniela Petkova and Julia Dimitrova.
+Duet Mania (Дует Мания) is a Bulgarian pop duo formed in Sofia in 1999 and consisting of the sisters Daniela Petkova and Julia Dimitrova.

-Duet Mania members began their musical endeavors in their pre-teens in their home town Dimitrovgrad, Bulgaria, as members of a children choir called "Happy Childhood" and as lead vocalists of a band called "Sparkles".
+Duet Mania began their musical endeavors in their pre-teens in their home town Dimitrovgrad, Bulgaria, as members of a children choir called "Happy Childhood" and as lead vocalists of a band called "Sparkles".
 After years of performing underground they were signed to "PolySound" as Duet Mania.

 In 1999 they released their first best-selling album called Ne e istina, which contained the number one singles "Svetat e za dvama", "Pesenta na shturcite", "Ne e istina", "Ne iskam, ne moga".
 The album went on to become a critical and commercial success, with estimated sales of more than 50 thousand.
 They are the most successful Bulgarian female duet in the history of pop music, topping the charts all over the country from 1999 to present All the songs from the album became part of the series hit-song compilations of "PolySound" called Klubna ataka.

 In the year of 2000 Duet Mania was pronounced "Best Bulgarian Pop Duet", by "Art Rock Center".
 The same year during their Macedonian tour, they were the opening act for the concert of the Serbian star Zeljko Samardzic.

 In 2001 the song "Ne iskam, ne moga" became hit song of the BG radio compilation "Love songs for loved people".

 Duet Mania are producers of their second album Hladni ochi, released in 2003.
 It was published by Select Music and distributed by Stefko's Music.
 Signature hits of the album became "Hladni ochi", "Mnogo dalech", "Dajd ot liubov", "Shte bada tam", "Bialo", etc. In 2003 "Forever in Love" was pronounced “Golden Hit” of Planeta TV.
 The same year they had been invited by the diva of the Bulgarian pop music - Lili Ivanova as an opening act for her concert, which was attended by her close friend Jean-Claude Van Damme.

 In 2005 after taking a short break Daniela and Julia released the single "Whatcha Waiting For", written by Ivan Dinev and Simeon Somlev, followed by the single "Bittersweet", written for the most prestigious song contest in Europe, the Eurovision Song Contest.
 Duet Mania's performance on Eurovision brought them popularity all over Europe.

 In 2007 they released the single "I Didn't Know You".

 The sisters had worked with the most famous Bulgarian artists - Lili Ivanova, Vasil Naydenov, B.T.R., Tonika, Orlin Goranov, Kristina Dimitrova, Silvia Katzarova, Vassil Petrov, Margarita Hranova, Yordanka Hristova, Petia Buiuklieva, Kamelia Todorova and Ilia Angelov.
 They had recorded backing vocals for Georgi Hristov, Kamelia Todorova, Petia Buiuklieva and Ilia Angelov.

 Daniela and Julia had been touring all over the world and had captured the hearts of millions of fans in Norway, Germany, Denmark, Russia, Cyprus, Israel, Egypt, Czech Republic, England, Ireland, Switzerland, North Macedonia, China, South Korea, United States.

 In the summer of 2011 they were the opening act for ABBA at a private event in Bulgaria.